Jupithor/ITU/README.md

 #### 2.2 Mounting a ntfs filesystem
 ro (read only),
-show_sys_fils (system files),
+show_sys_files (system files),
 streams_interface=windows (alternate data streams)
 $type is the filesystem type that you got from the previous parted command

     sudo mkdir -p /mnt/case/001Evidence
     sudo mount -t $type -o ro,show_sys_files,streams_interface=windows 001Evidence.001 /mnt/case/001Evidence

+Now the evidence is mounted at /mnt/case/001Evidence

-### 3 Analysing metadata
+### 3 Analyzing metadata
 Look for files with metadata that "sticks out" or maybe you can deduct that some files are missing?

-Below are some commands that might be usefull, try to use mulitple of them.
+Below are some commands that might be useful, try to use multiple of them.

 List files:

-    ls -la
+    ls -lah

 Find files based on size.
 replace $size with your actual value.